 We Are Guitar

-See below for scores, play-along practice videos, and directions for uploading your video to participate.
-THE DEADLINE FOR VIDEO SUBMISSION IS NOVEMBER 25TH.
+See below for scores, play-along practice videos and directions for uploading your video to participate.
+THE DEADLINE FOR VIDEO SUBMISSION IS FEBRUARY 16TH.

-We Are Guitar also features learning segments with Professor Denis Azabagić from Roosevelt University, artist interviews, performances from some of the world’s finest guitar orchestras, outstanding student soloists, and kids around the country speaking their mind on a variety of music-related topics through ‘Sound Off’ video montage segments.
+We Are Guitar also features a mini-masterclass with Professor Denis Azabagić from Roosevelt University, artist interviews, performances from some of the world’s finest guitar orchestras, outstanding student soloists and kids around the country speaking their mind on a variety of music-related topics through ‘Sound Off’ video montage segments.
 The show is hosted by Lead Guitar co-founder and curriculum author Brad Richter.

 SCORES, PLAY-ALONG VIDEOS & DIRECTIONS: